theintern/intern/docs/writing_tests.md

 [Functional tests](./concepts.md#functional-tests) operate fundamentally differently than unit tests.
 While a unit test directly loads and executes application code, functional tests load a page in a browser and interact with it in the same way a user would: by examining the content of the page, clicking buttons, typing into text inputs, etc. This interaction is managed through a `remote` property that is available to functional tests.

-Functional tests are registered using the same interfaces as [unit tests](#unit-tests), and use the same [Suite](https://theintern.io/docs.html#Intern/4/api/lib%2FSuite/suite) and [Test](https://theintern.io/docs.html#Intern/4/api/lib%2FTest/test) objects, but are loaded using the [`functionalSuites`](./configuration.md#functionalSuites).
-The key difference is that instead of executing application code directly, functional tests use a [Leadfoot Command object](https://theintern.github.io/leadfoot/module-leadfoot_Command.html), available as a `remote` property on the test, to automate interactions that you’d normally perform manually.
+Functional tests are registered using the same interfaces as [unit tests](#unit-tests), and use the same [Suite](https://theintern.io/docs.html#Intern/4/api/lib%2FSuite/suite) and [Test](https://theintern.io/docs.html#Intern/4/api/lib%2FTest/test) objects, but are loaded using the [`functionalSuites`](https://theintern.io/docs.html#Intern/4/api/lib%2Fexecutors%2FNode/functionalsuites) property.
+The key difference is that instead of executing application code directly, functional tests use a [Leadfoot Command object](https://theintern.io/docs.html#Leadfoot/2/api/Command/command-1), available as a `remote` property on the test, to automate interactions that you’d normally perform manually.

 Consider the following functional test: